yaodongshi/documentation/content/applications/general/payment_acquirers.rst

 The form in this section is specific to the payment acquirer you are configuring.
 Please refer to the related documentation for more information.

+.. _payment_acquirers/webhooks:

+Confirm a payment asynchronously
+********************************

+Sometimes, the confirmation of a payment isn't immediate.
+You need to wait for its confirmation.
+To communicate with your acquirer asynchronously, you'll have to configure **webhooks**.
+A webhook is an automated message send by your acquirer when something happend, like a notification.
+Odoo will wait for these messages and verify their authenticity.
+To do so, they will compare the signature in the webhook with the one Odoo calculate, and if they match, it means the notification is legitimate and can be processed.

+For some payment acquirer, you'll need to configure the webhooks on the acquirer backend and/or on Odoo.
+This means you may need to tell your acquirer to send webhook, get the key to calculate the signature...

 .. _payment_acquirers/configuration_tab:

 Configuration tab